flyve-mdm/doc/source/contribute/workflow.rst

 .. note::
    Make sure that the email address in git, the Primary email in your GitHub account and the one in your GPG key are all the same.

-In case you wan to add an email account to your GPG, follow this guide `Associating an email account with your GPG key <https://help.github.com/articles/associating-an-email-with-your-gpg-key/>`_
+In case you want to add an email account to your GPG, follow this guide `Associating an email account with your GPG key <https://help.github.com/articles/associating-an-email-with-your-gpg-key/>`_

 After adding your email account, remember to update your GPG on keybase, to do that, follow these steps:

 1. Sign in from a browser to your Keybase Account.
-2. Next to your key ID, click on edit and select Update my key (I edited it elsewhere).
+2. Next to your key ID, click on edit and select *Update my key (I edited it elsewhere)*.
-3. Run again gpg --armor --export B344E73DA95715F4
+3. Run again ``gpg --armor --export B344E73DA95715F4``
 4. Copy the output and paste it where indicated in keybase.

 Now that everything is set up